What You're going to Learn in This Article

 - Using certain hashtags (whether fair or not)

-- Exploited a minor (made them afraid, put in danger or ashamed)
+- Exploiting a minor (made them afraid, put in danger or ashamed)

-The common denominator here is that you're doing something that is harming the platform and TikTok doesn't want to reward you with free views for it.
+The common denominator here is that you're doing something that is harming the platform or its users and TikTok doesn't want to reward you with free views for it.

 How Long Does a Tik Tok Shadow Ban Last?